 Almost every fly fisher, doing this sport for a while, eventually starts tying his own flies.
 There are many reasons to do so and it is easy to get started.
 All those fly tying tools might seem confusing at first and without any help, it can be hard to find the right equipment.
-You might look for the best fly tying kit as a whole package, or think about buying everything separately to comply your own fly tying starter kit.
-Whatever you decide for, this buyers guide got you covered with short reviews and recommendations.
+You might look for the best fly tying kit as a whole package, or consider buying everything separately, to comply your own fly tying starter kit.
+Whatever you go for, this buyers guide got you covered with short reviews and recommendations.

 Why You Should Start Fly Tying

 While beginners in this sport probably always start with flies out of the store, there are many reasons why a lot of fly fisherman start to tie their own flies eventually.
 The most convincing one could be, that tying yourself can save you quite a lot of money.
 When you start this sport, the $3 per fly might not seem a lot to you, but over the time you surely realized, how quickly flies get eaten by bushes and trees, with no chance of getting them back.
 After a while, those $3 you spend surely add up and you might start thinking why you pay $3 for something that only contains a hook surrounded by other cheap materials.
 If you add up the material costs of a basic fly, you probably end up asking yourself:

 What do you pay the other $2.80 for?